ilhaan/kubeCDN/externalDNS/readme.md

 ## Limitations:
 Following are some limitations with ExternalDNS at the time of writing:
-* ExternalDNS is not currently capable of setting routing policies as per [this](https://github.com/kubernetes-incubator/external-dns/issues/571).
+* ExternalDNS is not currently incapable of setting routing policies as per [this](https://github.com/kubernetes-incubator/external-dns/issues/571).
 Due to this, latency based routing will have to be manually set on AWS Console.
 * When deploying to multiple regions, note that only one region will have an A record set on Route53.
 It seems that ExternalDNS cannot set multiple records of the same type (multiple A records with different aliases).
 This limitation was overcome by manually setting A records using AWS console.
 This issue will need to be revisited in the future.
 Refer to [this](https://github.com/kubernetes-incubator/external-dns/issues/270) for more info.

 ## References: